patricksavalle/devops-project-template/content/coding-standard.md

 - [ ] Build automated integration-tests that test for functional properties

+- [ ] Code for testing-in-operation according to the [acceptance testing strategy](acceptance-test-strategy.md)

-- [ ] Code for testing-in-operation and observability
+- [ ] Code for observability according to the [optimization method](optimization-method.md)